Kotlin/KEEP/proposals/nested-typealias.md

 [modifiers] ['inner'] 'typealias' simpleIdentifier [{typeParameters}] '=' type
 ```

-**Rule 1 (visibility)**: the visibility of a type alias must be equal to or weaker than the visibility of every type present in its left-hand side.
+**Rule 1 (visibility)**: the visibility of a type alias must be equal to or weaker than the visibility of every type present on its left-hand side.

 ```kotlin
 class Outer {